 Every enterprise has unique operational processes in place, and most are specifically designed for the distinct needs of each business.
 Even commonplace tasks like product shipping or managing suppliers are handled differently within each enterprise—and the bigger the business is, the more complicated these processes get.

 Business Process Compromise (BPC) is a type of attack that has come into focus recently.
 It particularly targets the unique processes or machines facilitating these processes to quietly manipulate them for the attacker’s benefit.
 Attackers infiltrate the enterprise and look for vulnerable practices, susceptible systems, or operational loopholes.
 Once a weakness has been identified, a part of the process is altered to benefit the attacker, without the enterprise or its client detecting the change.
-The victims believe the process is proceeding as normal, but in reality the attackers are already gaining either funds or goods from the enterprise.
+The victims believe the process is proceeding as normal, but in

 These attacks are possible because many employees simply go through the motions of business processes, trusting policies that have always worked and are expected to continue working without any problems.